DEXTER12n9/Random_ForestofLpu/README.md

 ## Vector Search

 The application uses FAISS (Facebook AI Similarity Search) for efficient similarity search:
-- Fast and memory-efficient vector similarity search
+- Fast and memory-efficient vector similarity search.
 - Optimized for production use
 - Supports large-scale document collections
 - Easy to deploy and maintain